AIOU To Award Cash Prizes To Winners Of Independence Day Celebrations - UrduPoint

 AIOU To Award Cash Prizes To Winners Of Independence Day Celebrations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 1st Oct, 2022 ) :Allama Iqbal Open University (AIOU) was organizing prize distribution ceremony to award cash prizes to the winners of Independence Day celebration competitions on October 3,2022 in the university auditorium.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Oct, 2022 ) :Allama Iqbal Open University (AIOU) is organizing prize distribution ceremony to award cash prizes to the winners of Independence Day celebration.

+Final competition amongst the winners will be held on Monday (Oct.
+3, 2022) in the university auditorium, a press release has said.

+AIOU has celebrated Independence Day with patriotic zeal and zest to keep its tradition alive.

 The wide range of activities included consciousness raising walks, special seminars, competitions of patriotic songs, speeches, quiz competitions, paintings and essay writing competitions which not only highlighted significance of freedom but also commemorated sacrifices made by the leaders and masses during the freedom fighting movement to achieve an independent homeland for the Muslims of Indo Pak Subcontinent.